Fork me on GitHub

 When should I rebuild and when should I build?

 If you execute a ./site build, Hakyll will build your site incrementally.
-However, we can not detect if you edited site.hs.
+However, we cannot detect if you edited site.hs.
 In this case, you first want to compile site.hs again, and then do a ./site rebuild.

 After rebuilding your site, all files will look as “modified” to the filesystem.
 This means that when you upload your site, it will usually transfer all files – this can generate more traffic than necessary, since it is possible that some files were not actually modified.
 If you use rsync, you can counter this using the --checksum option.